What is hemifacial spasm?

-The prognosis for an individual with hemifacial spasm depends on the treatment and their response.
-Some individuals will become relatively free from symptoms with injection therapy.
+The outlook for people with hemifacial spasm depends on the treatment and how they respond.
+Some people will be nearly free of symptoms with injection therapy.
 Some may require surgery.
 In most cases, people are able to find balance between symptoms they can tolerate and risks of treatment.